Storage Unit Size Guide

-At 75 square feet, this storage unit is roomy enough to fit all the items of a two-bedroom townhouse comfortably.
-It’s ideal to use when transitioning from one home to the next, and can hold items like mattresses, cabinets, bookcases, sofas, dressers, large appliances, files and decorative items.
+At 75 square feet, this storage unit is roomy enough to fit all the items in a two-bedroom townhouse comfortably.

 100 sq. ft.

 This 100 square foot unit is the same size as a standard home garage.
-You can use it to store the items from your office securely or two bedrooms home, including couches, chairs, bikes, large appliances, golfing and camping gear and much more.
+You can use it to store securely the items from your office securely or two bedroom home.

 150 sq. ft.

-You can fit plenty of items into this 150 square foot unit, which features enough space to house the contents of a sprawling three-bedroom space.
-Here you can keep your big screen TV’s, large furniture, sporting equipment, music equipment and even your full dining furniture set and other items.
+You can fit plenty of items into this 150 square foot unit, which has more than enough for the contents of a 3 bedroom house.
+Here you can keep full dining sets, big screen TVs, and other large furniture or appliances you can think of.

 200 sq. ft.

-200 square feet is enough to keep your vehicles safe, including boats and cars.
-Plus, you’ll still have space left over to store your outdoor equipment, boxes, small personal items, and books.
+Two hundred square feet is enough to keep your vehicles safe, including boats and cars.
+You’ll probably also have enough space left to store outdoor equipment, boxes, and small personal items.

 250 sq. ft.

-At 250 square feet, this unit is the one to get if you’re looking to store a small boat, and there should still be space remaining for small furniture items, files, and decorative items.
+At 250 square feet, this unit is the one to get if you’re looking to store a small boat.
+There should also be more than enough space remaining for small furniture items, files, and decorative items.

 300 sq. ft.